pipiscrew/timeline/notes/whenatkitchen.md

 &nbsp;
 * **Metal filters** produce a more robust and visually **darker** cup of coffee, which **contains** more oils and sometimes small amounts of sediment.
 * **Paper filters** produce a **brighter**, sweeter cup of coffee with little or **no** sediment or oils, helping cut out the bad cholesterol found in coffee.

+### clean an espresso machine
+- Add to water tank 125ml vinegar + 375ml water
+- Turn on the machine and wait the led to light
+- Let trickle 125ml, close the machine
+- Wait 5 / 10 minutes
+- Redo the operator 2 times.
+- Clean the water tank, add 400ml pure water
+- Turn on the machine and wait the led to light
+- Let trickle 125ml, wait 1min, trickle 125ml, wait 1min, trickle 125ml
+- Close the machine, clean the water tank.

 &nbsp;
 ## first day lunch